human-conditions/yodrew.github.io-original/_pages/psychology.md

 Let's finally get it through our numb skulls: no adult can get brutalized day in and day out for years without being affected.
 How much worse is it for an infant?
 We are not indestructible.
 We are vulnerable to injury.
 This is not a flaw.
 It is the conditional nature of organic existence that defines life and makes our spectacular adaptability and joy possible.

 Personal failure originates in psychophysical malfunction from deep damage.
 We cover up this unpleasant fact by moralizing about weakness, cowardice, inability.
 Or we shrug it off mystically as bad luck.
 Chronic failure is not our fault but the result of disaster.
 We are not weak or bad.
 We are hurt.
 We don't need to work harder.
-We need time to rest so we can heal and recover capacity.
+We need time to rest so we can heal.
+We need to recover the capacity to succeed.
 I suggest we take a mass leave of absence from our absurd existence and find comfortable places to collapse.
 We'll do it in shifts.

 Damage from major psychic trauma is real.
 It is deep.
 It persists through generations until it heals.[^3] Meanwhile, it disrupts everything else in our lives: memory, reliability, conscientiousness, poise, digestion, sleep, circulation, coordination, humor, desire, clarity, etc. Everything.
 The mounting disaster motivates us to take it seriously.
 We can heal from it.
 We just need basic, decent conditions in which to do so.